validator-labs/validator-plugin-azure/README.md

 ### Minimal Azure RBAC permissions by validation type

 For validation to succeed, certain Azure RBAC permissions must be assigned to the principal used via role assignments.
-The minimal required [operations](https://learn.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) that must be listed under `Actions` in the role assignments are as follows:
+The minimal required [operations](https://learn.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations) that must be listed under `Actions` in the role assignments, by rule, are as follows.

-* `Microsoft.Authorization/denyAssignments/read`
-* `Microsoft.Authorization/roleAssignments/read`
-* `Microsoft.Authorization/roleDefinitions/read`

-If you want to use a built-in role instead of a custom role to provide these permissions, you can use [`Managed Identity Operator`](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#managed-identity-operator).
+#### RBAC rule

+Create a custom role with the following permissions:

+    Microsoft.Authorization/denyAssignments/read
+    Microsoft.Authorization/roleAssignments/read
+    Microsoft.Authorization/roleDefinitions/read

+Alternatively, you can use the built-in [Managed Identity Operator role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#managed-identity-operator), which includes these permissions.

+#### Community gallery image rule

+Create a custom role with the permission `Microsoft.Compute/locations/communityGalleries/images/read`.

+If you prefer to use a built-in role, the [Virtual Machine Contributor role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/compute#virtual-machine-contributor) includes the necessary permissions to read community gallery images.
+However, be aware that this role also grants permissions to modify and delete virtual machines and other compute resources.
+If you only need read-only access, consider creating a custom role as described above.

 ## Installation